UbiquityRobotics/learn/programming_your_robot/verification.md

 and hold 'i' which tries to move at 1 meter/sec.
        RESULT: 10 full turns should take 13 seconds if the Magni wheels are running at 1 meter per second
+-->
+### Keyboard Movement Tests:

+Enter keyboard movement using:

+    rosrun teleop_twist_keyboard teleop_twist_keyboard.py
+Press the **z** key 6 times till speed is near 0.26.
+Press the  **c**  key till turn is about 0.5 which is radians per second.

+Also as setup have a second window open and in that type:

+    rosrun tf tf_echo odom base_link

+which will continue to update.
+Now we will do a few tests and make sure the robot can move forward 1 meter and could have room to rotate fully.

+   - In the teleop window press  the **i** letter for 4 seconds.
+This should move the Magni about 1 meter forward.

+   - Look at the 'Translation' part of the tf window and the first of the 3 numbers is X and should be near 1.0  (or near it if not exactly 1 meter).

+   - Next press the   **,**  (comma) key for 4 seconds and the Magni should go backwards to near where it started and 'Translation' should be near to all zeros.

+   - Next press the  **j**  key so the Magni rotates 90 degrees to face left.
+The tf window Rotation for line in (degree) should have 3rd number near 90 for 90 degrees to the left.
+If it goes to far you can use  quick taps to  the  **l** key to inch it back to about 90.
+We are just doing rough test.

+   - Press the  **l**  letter key and the Magni will rotate clockwise and in about 6 seconds will be around 90 degrees to the right.
+The Rotation in RPY (degrees) third number should now be near -90 degrees IF the Magni is facing direct left.
+Again, quick taps on  **j**  and **l** can do smaller rotations.

 ### ESTOP Testing:
 (Assumes rev 5.0 or later board.
 If not exception will be